IAUBIDBY/IAU-Case-Study---Php-Junior-Developer/README.md

 ### Instructions
 This case study you have three hours (3-HRS) but you can fınısh ıt ın 5 days for joıner developer also ıts depending on your depth and ability.
 This study is mostly to see HOW you approach the problems.

-theır ıs max 5 days to fınısh your task. after that tıme your code wıll be not accepted
+theır ıs max 5 days to finish your task. after that time your code will be not accepted

 ### Tech

-You may know open source (PHP) core programing and how to use frameworks wıth defferent  packages/libraries and functıons where  he/she can complate project/task.
+You may know open source (PHP) core programing and how to use frameworks wıth defferent  packages/libraries and functions where he/she can complete project/task.

 * PHP
 * MYSQL